Mental Health Peer Support PDA

-Recovery Context which includes the following outcomes:
+- Recovery Context, which includes the following outcomes:

-For information on costs of this course please contact the college at which you wish to study.
+For information on costs for this course please contact the campus where you wish to study.

 Successful completion of the PDA may lead to opportunities for employment as a Peer Supporter.
 It may also offer access to a range of other related mental health and social services qualifications.

 You can use the above QR code to connect directly to the course details.